NCAR/wrf_hydro_nwm_public/tests/README.md

                         convention is that the exe is always named wrf_hydro.exe.
-  --ncores NCORES       Number of cores to use for testing --scheduler           Scheduler to use for testing, options are PBSCheyenne
+  --ncores NCORES       Number of cores to use for testing --scheduler           Scheduler to use for testing, options are PBSDerecho
                         or do not specify for no scheduler --nnodes NNODES       Number of nodes to use for testing if running on scheduler
   --account ACCOUNT     Account number to use if using a scheduler.
   --walltime WALLTIME   Account number to use if using a scheduler.
-  --queue QUEUE         Queue to use if running on NCAR Cheyenne, options are
+  --queue QUEUE         Queue to use if running on NCAR Derecho, options are
                         regular, premium, or shared --print               Print log to stdout instead of html --pdb                 pdb (debug) in pytest